-With the fast pace in which technology advances nowadays and the many different solutions that are offered to all types of users, enterprises across all sectors are either in the cloud, transitioning to the cloud, or thinking about making the idea of cloud a reality.
+The healthcare nowadays is in the clouds, and not just the prices.
+With the fast pace in which technology advances and the many different solutions that are offered to all types of users, enterprises across all sectors are either in the cloud, transitioning to the cloud, or thinking about making the idea of cloud a reality.
 Hospitals and healthcare providers are no exception.
 The cloud provides near real time, accurate exchange of information to support a variety of health care scenarios—which is the objective of the Health Information Technology for Economic and Clinical Health Act (HITECH Act), (Filkins, 2011).

 Hospitals handle sensitive patient information and therefore have to abide by a series of laws that were put in place in order to assure privacy, secure access to that information and reduce fraud.
 Migrating to the cloud raises some concerns regarding those exact issues.
 Since all healthcare organizations are obligated to comply with these laws, the compliance itself not only brings the biggest risks but also poses the biggest challenge, whether it be in a server room down the hall or in the cloud.